14 Enchanting Places That Look Straight out of a Fairy Tale

 Neuschwanstein Castle, Germany

 That vanity project King Ludwig II used to outshine his childhood home?
 This is it.
 The results were so good, in fact, that Neuschwanstein Castle was actually the inspiration for Disney’s Cinderella Castle.
 On the top of snow-covered mountains in the winter, we can imagine it as the perfect home for Frozen’s Queen Elsa.
-Can’t find this castle on Airbnb?
-Check out these 20 enchanting homes that you can actually rent!
+For an even more magical vacation, book one of these 15 Irish castles you can actually rent.